kevmyung/contextual-retrieval-bedrock/README.md

 # Contextual Retrieval with Amazon Bedrock and OpenSearch

 This project implements [Contextual Retrieval](https://www.anthropic.com/news/contextual-retrieval), as introduced by Anthropic, using Amazon Bedrock, Amazon OpenSearch Service and Cohere Reranker Model.

-It aims to enhance traditional RAG (Retrieval-Augmented Generation) by providing more comprehensive context for each chunk of information.
+**Note: Contextual Retrieval is a preprocessing technique that can be implemented without prompt caching, while prompt caching can improve cost-effectiveness and performance.
+The current implementation using Amazon Bedrock doesn't include prompt caching; it will be updated once Bedrock supports this feature in the future.

 ## What is Contextual Retrieval?
 - Problem: Traditional RAG often provides incomplete information due to chunk size limitations.